CSCfi/mscr-docs/docs/voc-service/getting-started.md

 You can change the status information of concepts by selecting "Change status information of concepts". i.e. by so-called mass change.
 Note that both a concept and a term can have state information and are not dependent on each other.
 Therefore, when changing the states of concepts and terms, one must consider whether the information of the concepts, terms, or both is being changed.
 Then select the initial state of the items to be changed from the selection list.
 Note!
-This functionality allows you to change the status of all concepts and/or terms in the glossary, for example from draft to valid.
+This functionality allows you to change the status of all concepts and/or terms in the vocabulary, for example from draft to valid.
 You can change the status of an individual concept from the concept's own page.

 ![Alt text](../assets/voc-service-screenshots/change-concept-statuses2.png)